Duncombe Park Woods

 TIMESLOTS: 10.30am, 12.30, 14.30 & 16.30pm

 “Brilliantly designed and scripted by Helena Fox, and excellently performed by George Stagnell and Esme Schofield.
 If you were not one of the “fortunate forty” to have the privilege of seeing their “Performed Walk” in Duncombe Park – you missed a treat!”
-The Helmsley Archive
+The Helmsley Archive for In the Footsteps of Hank Haydock, a walk in the park.

 It’s the summer of 1943, Helmsley.